 The ability our systems to find a common linkage in Logs or Events (via source or destination IP address, Common Vulnerabilities and Exposures identifier, or other attributes) and combine them within one Event to add context to an Alert.

 The process of adding contextual information (such as geolocation, evidence from packet captures or other data) to log information, either programmatically, or by a Security Analyst.

-All of the individual data points (Telemetry) ingested via Collectors into Samurai XDR are known as Events.
+All of the individual data points (Telemetry) ingested via Collectors into the Samurai platform are known as Events.
 Through the use of Advanced Analytics, our systems are able to generate Alerts from Events which indicate the presence of threat actor activity.
-All events are stored in our data lake, and can be further analyzed using Advanced Query.
+All events are stored in our data lake, and can be queried using Advanced Query.